 The Company has experienced losses in recent periods and has a history of negative cash flows from operating activities.
-The Company incurred a net loss of \$503,205 during the six months ended June 30, 2024 and, as of the date of this report, the Company's current liabilities exceeded its current assets by \$1,734,689.
+The Company incurred a net loss of \$320,837 and \$824,041 during the three and nine months ended September 30, 2024 (three and nine months ended September 30, 2023 - \$458,865 and \$1,447,836) and, as of the date, the Company's current liabilities exceeded its current assets by \$1,954,399.
 The Company's ability to continue operations in the normal course of business is dependent on several factors, including the exploration of its mineral property, as well as the ability to secure additional financing through the issuance of additional equity or debt.

-Management is pursuing various strategies to address these challenges, including seeking additional financing through equity or debt placements.
-In January 2024, the Company entered into an interest-free unsecured credit facility agreement with Silvercorp Metals Inc. ("Silvercorp"), a related party which holds approximately 29.3% equity interest in the Company as of December 31, 2023, to allow the Company to draw down up to US\$1,000,000 to fund its operational needs.
+To address the Company's financial conditions, in January 2024, the Company entered into an interest-free unsecured credit facility agreement with Silvercorp Metals Inc. ("Silvercorp"), the largest shareholder of the Company, who holds approximately 29.69% equity interest in the Company, to allow the Company to draw down up to US\$1,000,000 to fund its operational needs.
+As of September 30, 2024, the Company advanced a total of US\$1,000,000 from Silvercorp.
 However, there can be no assurance that the Company will continue to be successful in obtaining the necessary funding on acceptable terms or that its exploration efforts will result in the discovery of economically viable mineral deposits.
 In the event that the Company is unable to secure additional financing or achieve its exploration objectives, it may be required to curtail or cease its exploration activities, which could have a material adverse effect on its financial position and results of operations.

-(Expressed in Canadian dollars, except share, per share data or unless otherwise stated)
+(Expressed in Canadian dollars, except share, per share date or unless otherwise stated)